 Online purchases made with a stolen credit card, whether initiated from a computer or phone, cost merchants millions in chargeback expenses.
 In fact, with the recent introduction of EMV credit cards, point of sale fraud has dropped dramatically, while online fraud rates have doubled.

 Fraudsters use stolen credit card numbers when conducting online purchases.
 With the popularity of same day and next day shipping, the stolen items are typically delivered before the real consumer notices the charges.

 How does Zumigo help online purchase fraud?

-Using the mobile phone number on the order, Zumigo verifies the name and address provided by the purchaser against the real-time, authoritative information returned by the carrier.
-Zumigo also checks the proximity of the mobile phone to the billing address, shipping address, and desktop or tablet (when the transaction is not taking place on the mobile phone).
-As an added service, Zumigo can compare the name and address on the credit card to the name and address provided by purchaser and returned the carrier.
+Using the mobile phone number on the order, Zumigo verifies the name and address provided by the purchaser.
+Zumigo also compares the name and address on the credit card to the name and address provided by the purchaser.
 With this multi-factor verification, merchants can make more informed decisions about approving online purchases.

 Mobile wallet provisioning fraud occurs when stolen credit cards are added to a mobile wallet.
 This allows fraudsters to circumvent EMV credit card security measures and make fraudulent purchases in-store.

 How does mobile wallet provisioning fraud happen?